Rjrtgarcia/ConsultEaseFin/docs/user_manual.md

 The ConsultEase system includes several security features:

 1. **Password Security**:
-   - Admin passwords are hashed using bcrypt, a secure password-hashing function
+   - Admin passwords are hashed using bcrypt, a secure password-hashing function.
-   - Password complexity requirements are enforced
+   - Account lockout mechanisms are in place for administrators to prevent brute-force attacks (configurable via `config.json`).
-   - Failed login attempts are logged
+   - Failed login attempts are logged.

 2. **Database Security**:
-   - Database connections use secure authentication
+   - Database connections use secure authentication (credentials managed in `config.json`).
-   - Sensitive data is properly handled
+   - Sensitive data is handled with care.
-   - Regular backups protect against data loss
+   - Regular manual backups (see `docs/deployment_guide.md`) protect against data loss.

 3. **Input Validation**:
-   - All user inputs are validated to prevent injection attacks
+   - User inputs are generally validated to ensure they are of the expected type and format.
-   - RFID data is sanitized before processing
+   - RFID data is processed carefully.
-   - Form submissions include CSRF protection
+   - (CSRF protection claims removed as not typically applicable to PyQt)

 ### Backup and Recovery

-To backup the system:
-1. Go to the Admin interface
-2. Select "System Maintenance"
-3. Click "Backup Database"
-4. Choose a location to save the backup file
-5. The system will create a backup of the PostgreSQL database

-To restore from a backup:
-1. Go to the Admin interface
-2. Select "System Maintenance"
-3. Click "Restore Database"
-4. Select the backup file to restore
-5. Confirm the restore operation
-6. The system will restart automatically after the restore is complete
+Database backup and recovery are critical maintenance tasks.

+- **Backup**: As mentioned in the "System Maintenance" section, backups are performed manually using command-line tools appropriate for your database (PostgreSQL or SQLite).
+Detailed instructions are in `docs/deployment_guide.md`.
+- **Recovery**: Restoring from a backup also involves command-line tools.
+Refer to `docs/deployment_guide.md` for instructions.

+The Admin Dashboard UI does **not** currently support backup or restore operations.

 ### Error Handling